ZigzagAK/ngx_api_gateway/README.md

 Configurations is stored to internal sqlite database and on reload is loaded to nginx configuration.

-## Synchronization with external provirers
+## Synchronization with external registry

 Routes and upstreams configuration may be fetched from external http server and applied.
 Some of changes may needs to reload nginx.